Security Settings

 Numerous failed login attempts in succession may signal that someone is trying to gain unauthorized access to an account.
 Under the Account Security section, you have the option of setting limits for the number of failed login attempts before the account is locked.
 The following options are available:

-• The period of time lockout will last
+- The period of time the lockout will last

 When an account is locked, it can be unlocked by performing a password reset or having an Analyst manually unlock the affected user’s account.
 Reducing the number of failed login attempts can discourage unauthorized users from forcing access to the account.